EducationThe history of medical cannabis: Ancient China to modern times

 In a momentous policy shift that took place in November 2018, the United Kingdom embarked on a groundbreaking journey by permitting the application of medical cannabis under the explicit prescription of specialist doctors.
 This landmark decision marked a paradigmatic change in the nation's approach to cannabis-based medicine, opening doors to new possibilities and pioneering a progressive path towards enhanced patient care.

 By embracing this transformative policy, the UK acknowledged the growing body of scientific evidence and the potential therapeutic benefits that cannabis, with its myriad of active compounds, could offer to individuals suffering from a range of debilitating conditions.
 The move came as a response to the collective pleas of patients, their families, and the medical community.
-All of these groups recognised the potential of medical cannabis in possibly alleviating symptoms and improving the quality of life for those afflicted with conditions such as multiple sclerosis, epilepsy, chronic pain, and chemotherapy-induced nausea.
+All of these groups recognised the potential of medical cannabis in alleviating symptoms and improving the quality of life for those afflicted with conditions such as multiple sclerosis, epilepsy, chronic pain, and chemotherapy-induced nausea.

 Contemporary Medical Cannabis